Monday, November 3, 2025

 Decent chap.
 Cerebral.
 Hard-working.

-He cut £200–£300 per winter from 10 million pensioners.
+He cut £200 to £300 per winter from ten million pensioners.

-Knocked them off the Winter Fuel Payment benefit
+Knocked them off the Winter Fuel Payment benefit.

 And he wants to raise taxes by mid-November 2025?

-Oh, you want to fix the economy huh?
+Oh, you want to fix the economy?

-Make Britain mire competitive?
+Make Britain more competitive?

-It’s not your manifest destiny to do that, mate.
+It is not your manifest destiny to do that, mate.

 Play the game.

-Listen to this:
+Listen to this.

-by as much as three hundred billion more.
+And by 2035, without correction or reform, it could shrink still further, by as much as three hundred billion more.

 And yet?

-And yet Nigel Farage tops the polls — Monday, 3 November 2025.
+And yet Nigel Farage tops the polls.
+Monday, 3 November 2025.

 So tell me: